tardis-sn/tardis/docs/configuration/configuration.rst

 .. jsonschema:: schemas/plasma.yml

-``inital_t_inner`` is temperature of the black-body on the inner boundary. ``initial_t_rad`` is the radiation temperature for all cells.
-For debugging purposes and to compare to :term:`synapps` calculations one can disable the electron scattering.
+``inital_t_inner`` is initial temperature (will be updated for most modes of TARDIS - see convergence section) of the black-body on the inner boundary. ``initial_t_rad`` is the initial radiation temperature (will be updated for most modes of TARDIS - see convergence section).
+For debugging purposes and to compare to
+:term:`synapps` calculations one can disable the electron scattering.
 TARDIS will issue a warning that this is not physical.
 There are currently two ``plasma_type`` options available: ``nebular`` and ``lte`` which tell TARDIS how to run the ionization equilibrium and level population calculations (see :ref:`plasmas` for more information).
 The radiative rates describe how to calculate the :math:`J_\textrm{blue}` needed for the :ref:`nlte` calculations and